 For other household items such as tools, furniture, and kitchen equipment, again, you can try to sell it first before deciding to donate.

 Toys can sometimes be donated to children’s hospitals, doctor’s offices, daycares, and churches.
-(Though during the pandemic they've become more wary of donations.)
+We've put together a guide to the best places to donate toys.

 Your community probably has a service to pick up large items that you can’t transport yourself.
 Dolly is a service that will facilitate the move of large items for donations or even Craigslist transactions.